Telcos say a reduction in the Internet access price of copper would lower retail prices for both current and next generation access

 In October, Digital Agenda Commissioner Neelie Kroes revealed proposals to reduce copper access prices in a bid to encourage incumbent operators to invest in new fibre-based broadband networks.
 Telephone companies have built their networks for decades using copper, which is now aging infrastructure.
 But a new study for ETNO (the European Telecommunications Network Operators association) shows that lowering the price of copper network access could have the opposite effect.

-According to the report, carried out for ETNO by Plum Consulting, a reduction in the access price of copper would harm investment since it would lower retail prices in the market for both current and next generation access and thus reduce demand and lower the price for fibre
+According to the report, carried out for ETNO by Plum Consulting, a reduction in the access price of copper would harm investment since it would lower retail prices in the market for both current and next generation access and thus reduce demand and lower the price for fibre, said the report.

 It claims lowering copper prices would also reduce free cash flow, which is likely to reduce discretionary capital expenditure on infrastructure.